aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/how-to/edit-photo-programmatically/dither-image/_index.md

 ---
+type: docs
+weight: '90'
+url: /net/developer-guide/how-to/edit-photo-programmatically/dither-image
+linktitle: How to dither an image
-title: How to dither an image with Aspose.Imaging program library
+title: How to dither an image
 description: Dither an image.
-Dithering image with threshold.
+Dithering image with a threshold.
 Floyd Steinberg Dithering.
 keywords: [edit an image, dither an image, dithering method, Floyd Steinberg Dithering]
 ---

-# How to dither an image with Aspose.Imaging program library
+## How to dither an image

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;